The

 And

-in 1937, near the age of retirement and still living in Richwood,
+in 1937, near the age of retirement, John and his brother Joe

-object of the invention is to provide a device of the type by which
+invention is to provide a device of the type by which stock, such as

-stock, such as horses, cattle, or other animals, cause water to be
+horses, cattle, or other animals, cause water to be pumped when they

-pumped when they desire to drink, which will pump a limited amount of
+desire to drink, which will pump a limited amount of water from a

-water from a well or other source of supply, and which will operate
+well or other source of supply, and which will operate gates leading

-gates leading to and from the apparatus so as to insure against
+to and from the apparatus so as to insure against overcrowding on the

-overcrowding on the apparatus and giving an animal opportunity to
+apparatus and giving an animal opportunity to drink without molestation.

-years before that, John was interested in making improvements in
+had been interested in making improvements in America's newest

 He